pkioverheid/g4-trial/README.md

 crlRenewalHours: 48
 ```

 Then create the top three layers of the CA hierarchy for a [G4 Domain](https://cp.pkioverheid.nl/pkioverheid-por-v5.1.html#id__11-overview).
-These are the self-signed Root CA, Domain CA and Issuing (TSP) CA. This command will prompt which for which PKIoverheid G4 domain you'd like to create the private key, certificate and its (empty) Certificate Revocation List (CSR).
+These are the self-signed Root CA, Domain CA and Issuing (TSP) CA. This command will prompt which for which PKIoverheid G4 domain you'd like to create private keys, certificates and their (empty) Certificate Revocation Lists (CRL).

 ```bash
 python create-ca.py